-(f) Service to a taxpayer, their representative/agent of record, the department, and presiding officer must be to the address shown on the notice described in subsection (3)(a) of this section.
+(f) Service to a taxpayer, their representative/agent of record, the department, and presiding officer must be to the address shown on the notice described in subsection (3)(a) of this rule.

-(g) Service to the reviewing officer must be to the appeals division at the address shown in subsection (4) of this section.
+(g) Service to the reviewing officer must be to the administrative review and hearings division at the address shown in subsection (4) of this rule.

 (h) Where proof of service is required, the proofs of service must include:

 (i) An acknowledgment of service;

 (ii) A certificate, signed by the person who served the document(s), stating the date of service; that the person did serve the document(s) upon all or one or more of the parties of record in the proceeding by delivering a copy in person to (names); and that the service was accomplished by a method of service as provided in this subsection.

 (9) Continuance.
 The presiding officer or reviewing officer may grant a request for a continuance by motion of the taxpayer, the department, or on its own motion.

 (2).
 WSR 16-13-029, § 458-20-10202, filed 6/6/16, effective 7/7/16.
 Statutory Authority: RCW 82.32.300